yusufSLCN/KleinValue-Advisor-chrome-extension/README.md

 ## 🎯 Advanced Features

 ### AI Confidence System
-- Real confidence scores from Gemini AI
+- Real confidence scores surfaced directly from each provider
-- Configurable thresholds (0-100%)
+- Always displayed with every estimate for transparency
-- Only displays estimates above your threshold
+- Helps you decide when to trust, retry, or compare listings

 ### Cost Optimization
 - Automatic cost calculation per request